data-mechanics/course-2017-fal-proj/READMEp2.md

     people as the value.
 More specifically, the transformation took the following form:
         (Value Range: Number of obese people associated with range)

-    After the above transformation was run for each neighborhood, as well as for the entire Boston area.
+    The above transformation was run for each neighborhood, as well as for the entire Boston area.
 At this point, we we're ready to compute the correlation coefficient for each neighborhood in Boston, as well as the entire area.
 ```